GODFREY-EM/AdTaxSys/README.md

 ## Problem Statement

 TRA currently lacks a **dedicated platform** for managing advertisement taxation.
-While the existing **Tax Revenue System (TRS v2.0)** allows generation of payment control numbers for taxpayers, it **does not capture or manage details** about the billboard assets themselves.
+While the existing Tax Revenue System allows generation of payment control numbers for taxpayers, it **does not capture or manage details** about the billboard assets themselves.

 ### Real Operational Gaps: